 A GoFundMe fundraising page set up in her memory said she died on 5 May.

 HCA Afua Fofie was described as having an ‘infectious laugh and willingness to go the extra mile’ for patients and those she worked with.

-According to Hounslow and Richmond Community Healthcare Trust, Ms Fofie died in April, however her family were not ready for the details to be shared at the time.
+According to Hounslow and Richmond Community Healthcare NHS Trust, Ms Fofie died in April but her family were not ready for the details to be shared at the time.